knative/eventing/docs/multitenancy.md

     # this example block and unindented to be in the data block
     # to actually change the configuration.
     #
     # Multitenancy modes.
-This may be "off", "namespace" or "cluster".
-The default is "cluster"
+This may be "namespace" or "cluster".
+The default is "namespace"
-    multitenancy: "cluster"
+    multitenancy: "namespace"
 ```